-If no Extended Maturity Date is specified in the relevant Final Terms, the Final Redemption Amount in respect to a Series of Covered Bonds (the Hard Bullet Covered Bonds) will be due for payment on the Maturity Date and the Pre-Maturity Liquidity Test shall apply.
+If no Extended Maturity Date is specified in the relevant Final Terms, the Final Redemption Amount in respect of a Series of Covered Bonds (the Hard Bullet Covered Bonds) will be due for payment on the Maturity Date.
+Hard Bullet Covered Bonds may be offered and will be subject to a Pre-Maturity Liquidity Test.
+The purpose of the Pre-Maturity Liquidity Test is to provide liquidity for the Hard Bullet Covered Bonds if the Issuer's credit ratings have fallen below a certain level.